 Objectives and Scope

 e-FLT is a peer-reviewed academic journal published by the Centre for Language Studies of the National University of Singapore.
 Its primary objective is to disseminate scholarly information on research and development in the field of Second and Foreign Language Teaching and Learning in Asia and beyond.
-It publishes articles and book reviews in English as well as in any of the following eleven languages taught at the Centre for Language Studies: Arabic, Chinese, French, German, Hindi, Indonesian, Japanese, Korean, Malay, Tamil, Thai and Vietnamese.
+It publishes articles and book reviews in English as well as in any of the following twelve languages taught at the Centre for Language Studies: Arabic, Chinese, French, German, Hindi, Indonesian, Japanese, Korean, Malay, Tamil, Thai and Vietnamese.
 It will also welcome any information on upcoming academic conferences, seminars or symposiums as a service to its readers.
 It is unique in that it is multilingual and practises the policy of accepting and publishing articles in twelve different languages.
 There will be two issues of e-FLT a year, appearing in the months of June and December. e-FLT is published electronically in the Internet to allow it to reach a wider audience in Asia and the rest of the world, while keeping production costs to a minimum, making it possible to grant free access to the journal. e-FLT focuses primarily on – but is not restricted to – the following areas of inquiry and development in Second and Foreign Language Teaching and Learning:

 - Teaching Methodologies